C$ 212 Find Cheap Flights from British Columbia to North Carolina

 • What is the cheapest time of day to fly to North Carolina?

-The cheapest time of day to fly to North Carolina is generally in the morning, when round-trip flights cost C$ 350 on average.
-Morning departures are around 31% cheaper than evening flights, on average.
-The most expensive time of day to fly to North Carolina is generally at night, which is peak travel time and where the average cost of a ticket is C$ 521.
+The cheapest time of day to fly to North Carolina is generally at night, when round-trip flights cost C$ 721 on average.
+The most expensive time of day to fly to North Carolina is generally at night, which is peak travel time and where the average cost of a ticket is C$ 721.

 • What is the cheapest flight to North Carolina?

-The cheapest ticket to North Carolina from British Columbia found in the last 72 hours was to Charlotte, at C$ 132 round-trip.
-The most popular route is Vancouver Intl Airport (YVR) to Charlotte (CLT) and the cheapest round-trip airline ticket found on this route in the last 72 hours was C$ 132.
+The cheapest ticket to North Carolina from British Columbia found in the last 72 hours was to Raleigh, at C$ 677 round-trip.
+The most popular route is Vancouver Intl Airport (YVR) to Charlotte (CLT) and the cheapest round-trip airline ticket found on this route in the last 72 hours was C$ 872.

 • What is the cheapest month to fly from British Columbia to North Carolina?